Diagonal relationship

 The organization of elements on the periodic table into horizontal rows and vertical columns makes certain relationships more apparent (periodic law).
 Moving rightward and descending the periodic table have opposite effects on atomic radii of isolated atoms.
 Moving rightward across the period decreases the atomic radii of atoms, while moving down the group will increase the atomic radii.

-Similarly, on moving rightward a period, the elements become progressively more covalent, less basic and more electronegative, whereas on moving down a group the elements become more ionic, more basic and less electronegative.
-Thus, on both descending a period and crossing a group by one element, the changes "cancel" each other out, and elements with similar properties which have similar chemistry are often found – the atomic size, electronegativity, properties of compounds (and so forth) of the diagonal members are similar.
+Similarly, on moving rightward a period, the elements become progressively less basic and more electronegative, whereas on moving down a group the elements become more basic and less electronegative.
+Thus, on both descending a period and crossing a group by one element, the changes "cancel" each other out, and elements with similar properties which have similar chemistry are often found – the atomic radius, electronegativity, properties of compounds (and so forth) of the diagonal members are similar.
+Diagonal relationship is present in some specific pairs of second period and third period element that is lithium and magnesium, beryllium and aluminium, boron and silicon.

-It is found that the chemistry of a period 2 element often has similarities to the chemistry of the period 3 element one column to the right of it in the periodic table.
-Thus, the chemistry of Li has similarities to that of Mg, the chemistry of Be has similarities to that of Al, and the chemistry of B has similarities to that of Si.
-These are called diagonal relationships.
-(They are not as noticeable after B and Si.)

 The reasons for the existence of diagonal relationships are not fully understood, but charge density is a factor.
 For example, Li+ is a small cation with a +1 charge and Mg2+ is somewhat larger with a +2 charge, so the ionic potential of each of the two ions is roughly the same.
 It was revealed by an examination that the charge density of lithium is much closer to that of magnesium than to those of the other alkali metals.

 Using the Li–Mg pair (under room temperature and pressure):